A Tinder Love Affair: Tips To Staying Safe When Meeting Your Matches

 Running a background check on somebody that you met on Tinder might feel a little extreme.
-But the truth is that it is the best way to get information on somebody that they might not be as forthcoming about as you’d hoped.
-If somebody is pretending to be somebody that they are not or have a criminal record that they have kept quiet about, you can find this information out by searching for them on Nuwber.
+But the truth is that it is the best way to get information on somebody who might not be as forthcoming about as you’d hoped.
+If somebody is pretending to be who they aren’t or have a criminal record that they’ve been quiet about, you can find this information by searching for them on Nuwber.
 This allows you to make a more informed decision about whether or not you’d like to carry on with meeting in person.

 #3.
 Get to know them first

 Don’t dive straight into meeting somebody that you’ve matched with on Tinder.
 Give it some time so that you can get to know them better by messaging and calling.
-It is a good idea to arrange a video call with them over Skype, Zoom, or Facetime before arranging to meet them in person.
-This offers you a safe way to have a face-to-face meeting with somebody, making it easier for you to decide the kind of vibe you’re getting from them in person.
+It’s a good idea to arrange a video call with them over Skype, Zoom, or Facetime before arranging to meet in person.
+This offers you a safe way to have a face-to-face meeting with someone, making it easier for you to decide the kind of vibe you’re getting from them in person.